fatklang/Admin-Tools/README.md

 # Admin-Tools
-PowerShell scripts built for active directory and systems administration tasks.
+A collection of PowerShell scripts built for active directory and systems administration tasks.

+See each individual script's readme for an explanation of usage.

+## Roadmap

+These are the general administration domains for which I'm planning to write scripts.

+*Active Directory Accounts scripts are currently being built.*

+- [ ] Active Directory Accounts
+- [ ] Active Directory Groups
+- [ ] Disks and Storage
+- [ ] Services
+- [ ] Printers
+- [ ] Networking
+- [ ] File Sharing